15 Easy Exercises You Can Do on an Airplane

 Key Takeaways

-• Airplane exercises for long flights, stretching, and regular movement can significantly reduce the risk of swelling and deep vein thrombosis (DVT) during air travel.
+- Airplane exercises for long flights, stretching, and regular movement can significantly reduce the risk of swelling and deep vein thrombosis (DVT) during air travel.

-• Both seated and standing exercises for airplane travel effectively keep muscles active and prevent discomfort.
+- Both seated and standing exercises for airplane travel effectively keep muscles active and prevent discomfort.
 Listen to your body and only do what feels comfortable for you.

-Why Exercise on an Airplane?
+Why Exercise on the Plane?

 Long flights can take a toll on our bodies.
 You can barely move, the air is dry, and you’re stuck in a confined space for hours.
 However, movement is essential to maintain comfort and good health.